 Method 2 – Laser Engraving on Perspex sheet

 This requires a laser cutter, but is relatively simple if you have access to one.
 Many secondary school design and technology departments, universities, or hack spaces will have a laser cutter that is appropriate.

-For those in our region we can also provide these boards already made (and will do this for free during the period of the Covid pandemic)
+For those in our region we can also provide these boards already made although there may be a charge for this.

 The board is a bit heavier to hold that the acetate one, but more robust and the translucent letters may make it easier to see the eyes of the person communicating.

 - Laser Cutter with approx. A3 sized bed (ours is an Epilog Helix.
 50W)

 - Perspex sheet of appropriate size – e.g. from plastic sheet